Help Build a Sustainable Energy Future

 - World-class faculty and a highly respected institution

-The program comprises engineers and technical professionals from diverse backgrounds and industries, including energy, construction, and consumer products.
+The program comprises engineers and technical professionals from diverse backgrounds and industries, including energy, construction, architecture, manufacturing and consumer products.

 U.S. News & World Report

-Ranked in the Top 10 Online Engineering Graduate Programs in 2016, for the fifth year in a row
+Ranked in the Top 10 Online Engineering Graduate Programs in 2019

 Succeed With a 100% Flexible, Online Program